-- Intervention: Inland Northwest Health Services delivers free online training to rural EMS providers via video teleconferencing.
+- Intervention: Providence Health Training delivers free online training to rural EMS providers via video teleconferencing.

 - Results: The EMS Live@Nite program provides free, monthly training to rural EMS providers in the northwestern part of the United States.
 The program is available through live video conferencing from certified locations in rural communities.

 time, and cost make it difficult for emergency medical